-Way before European settlers reached Northern America’s shores, Native Americans were marking the end of hard word and their readiness for winter with a big feast lasting usually three days.
+Way before European settlers reached America’s shores, the Native Americans were marking the end of hard work and their readiness for winter with a big feast that lasted usually three days.
 The dates of these festivals varied from year to year.

 Yet in spite of the popularity and widespread acceptance, the festival didn’t receive its legal status until the presidency of Abraham Lincoln.
 In 1863, in the midst of the American Civil War, the 16th president of the U.S. proclaimed Thanksgiving as a federal holiday.
-It was to be observed every forth Thursday of November.
+It was to be observed every fourth Thursday of November.

-Thanksgiving Traditions in the U.S.
+Thanksgiving Traditions in the USA

 Initially, Thanksgiving in the U.S. was established as a religious observance to give thanks to God for His care and providence.
 Even today the tradition of showing gratitude hasn’t lost its relevance.
 Numerous churches conduct services and events before, on the day of, and after Thanksgiving.

 The Thanksgiving dinner in the U.S. starts immediately after the prayer.
 The dinner is an understatement.
 Usually, it’s a feast with so much food that it can last for at least a week after the celebration.

 In the U.S., the Thanksgiving feast shared with the family members and close friends usually lasts for a few hours.
 Or at least this was the case over a decade ago.
-If back then Thanksgiving was one of a few days a year when everybody was off and ready to spend quality time with their loved ones, today it slowly becomes far from reality.
+If back then Thanksgiving was one of a few days a year when everybody was off and ready to spend some quality time with their loved ones, today this slowly becomes far from reality.

 What is Black Friday?

 I guess, now that Black Friday has almost taken over Thanksgiving in the U.S., early buyers can finally forget about the shame of showing such duplicity.
-Most of the time, they forsake the grace and the Thanksgiving dinner anyway.
+Most of the time, they forsake the grace and the Thanksgiving dinner as soon as they leave their houses anyway.